 - If you have a small business in the leisure, hospitality or retail sectors you will be given £25,000 grant – free money.
 To qualify you need to have a rateable value of £15,000 to £51,000.
 More on how to apply as it emerges.

-- If you’ve got a VAT bill coming up DON’T PAY IT! it will be deferred automatically to the end of the tax year.
+- If you’ve got a VAT bill coming up DON’T PAY IT but DO submit the tax returns as usual.
+Your payment will be deferred automatically to the end of the tax year.
 Use this money to keep your business afloat for now.
 MAKE SURE YOU CANCEL ANY DIRECT DEBITS SO YOU DON’T PAY BY MISTAKE!

 - If you have got payments to make to HMRC contact them about deferring your payments, they have a ‘Time to Pay’ scheme in place